Ally-ops/Ronnie-Scott-s-Charity-for-Kids/README.md

 Scope     - Features and functions
           - Existing features; this site uses Bootstrap4 navigational bar, grid system and contact form.
             The contact form allows parents to register their details with the chairty so they can receive the information they need.
-          - Future features; Notification of upcoming events to parents and kids to increase traffic to the site.
+          - Features left to implement; Notification of upcoming events to parents and kids to increase traffic to the site.

-Strategy = User stories
+          - Future features; Link to the charity fundraising site to increase traffic to this site, and raise awareness, and fundraising.
 Features
 In this section, you should go over the different parts of your project, and describe each in a sentence or so.